MicrosoftDocs/win32/desktop-src/PCSVDeviceProv/clearlog-cim-physicalcomputersystemview.md

 ---
-Description: 'An extrinsic method for clearing a log on this physical computer system.Requests that the Log be cleared of all entries.The return value shall be 0 if the request was successfully executed, 1 if the request is not supported, and 2 if an error occurred.'
+Description: An extrinsic method for clearing a log on this physical computer system.Requests that the Log be cleared of all entries.The return value shall be 0 if the request was successfully executed, 1 if the request is not supported, and 2 if an error occurred.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '5daaaa01-c70c-4632-a3ce-25318aa75fdc'
+ms.assetid: 5daaaa01-c70c-4632-a3ce-25318aa75fdc
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'ClearLog method of the CIM\_PhysicalComputerSystemView class'
+title: ClearLog method of the CIM\_PhysicalComputerSystemView class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # ClearLog method of the CIM\_PhysicalComputerSystemView class